 There are a number of treatments that may help.
 The treatments below are usually suggested first.
 They are all considered as conservative treatments.
 This means treatments that do not involve surgery.

 Rest and time off from sporting activities are important if you have Achilles tendinopathy.
 At first, you should stop any high-impact activities or sports (such as running).
 As pain improves, you can restart exercise as your pain allows.
 It is thought that complete rest, if it is prolonged, can actually be worse for the injury.
-Talk to your doctor or physiotherapist about when you should start exercising again.
+Talk with your doctor or physiotherapist about when you should start exercising again.

 Painkillers such as paracetamol or ibuprofen may help to relieve pain.
 Ibuprofen is from a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
 However, you should not use ibuprofen or other NSAIDs for more than 7-14 days if you have Achilles tendinopathy.
 This is because they may possibly reduce the ability of the tendon to heal in the long term.
 They may also cause symptoms of Achilles tendinopathy to be masked, or covered up, which again may delay healing.